 Can the Guinea Pigs Consume Other Types of Blackcurrants?

-Can the Guinea Pigs Consume the Leafy Parts of Blackcurrants?
+Can the Guinea Pigs Eat the Leaves of Blackcurrants?

-The leaves of blackcurrants are fine for the guinea pig only in one case – if you have this plant in your own garden/yard, and you never use chemicals for spraying.
+The leaves of blackcurrants are good for the guinea pig.
+However, it should be planted in your own garden/yard, and you never use chemicals for spraying.
 Otherwise, the leaves are not safe for the cavy.

 Quick Facts on Blackcurrants